Jack112-create/Jack112-create/README.md

 # Who am I?

-My name is Jack, I am a 21 year old Full Stack Software Development student from Ireland 🇮🇪 .
+My name is Jack Conroy, I am a 21 year old Full Stack Software Development student from Ireland 🇮🇪 .
 I am passionate about software development and hope to land my first role as a developer in the near future!

 I also hold a bachelors degree in Music Technology and Production from Limerick Institute of Technology.